CurateSuite

 59. 66 percent of accountants feel overwhelmed by technology at least once a week.
 (Intuit QuickBooks 2025)

-64. 47 percent of managers at organisations implementing AI are ambivalent about or actively discourage its use.
+64. 47 percent of managers at organizations implementing AI are ambivalent about or actively discourage its use.
 (Gallup, 2025)

 How often do AI implementations go wrong?